 Choose the right health and travel insurance

 Check your health insurance policy to see if you are covered for medical help in your destination.
-If not, consider getting a new travel insurance company that provides suitable cover for pregnant women and specifically cover fully or partially medical flights.
+If not, consider getting a new travel insurance company that provides suitable cover for pregnant women and specifically covers medical flights fully or at least partially.

 Moreover, most airlines discourage pregnant women from flying at 36 weeks or later.
 If you are carrying multiples, you are not allowed to travel after 32 weeks.
 Regarding the airlines’ policy regarding pregnant women, you may need to provide a doctor’s certificate verifying your due date to be allowed to get on board.

-If you face any health complications it might then get very complicated to find a plane for a medical repatriation back to your home country : with Medical Air Service you can take away your fears; we will organize the medevac to get you and your baby safely back home.
+If you face any health complications it might then get very complicated to find a plane for medical repatriation back to your home country.
+Thanks to Medical Air Service you can get rid of your fears; we will organize the medevac to get you and your baby safely back home.

 How can Medical Air Service help

 Our well-trained, knowledgeable, and multilingual staff are at your service 24/7 to reduce any waiting time.
-As soon as we get your call, we send out our team to reach you at the earliest and arrange for a quick medical flight back home.
+As soon as we get your call, we send out our team to reach you at your earliest convenience and arrange for a quick medical flight for your repatriation back home.

 We have a fleet of air ambulances outfitted with the latest equipment needed to provide emergency medical care to pregnant passengers.
 Moreover, our expert medical crew will assist you and stay by your side until they are convinced that you are safe in your city hospital or home.